 *ALL = Average Conversion Rate of our entire sample of 150 stores

 The customer journey is the funnel-shaped path consumers take from being a stranger to becoming a client.
 This journey starts on acquisition and may take several points of contact before it’s complete.
 Each point of contact is carefully orchestrated by the owners and managers of our best-performing stores.

 We found that the majority of our sample uses three main tactics to improve their customers’ journeys:

 Over 97% of the stores analyzed use retargeting to help them control their customers’ journeys.
 Retargeting works because it reminds potential buyers of a product or store they’ve already seen, helping to keep it top of mind while they’re making a purchase decision.
 It increases conversion rates by bringing them back to the site.

-The most popular remarketing softwares for stores in our sample are Google Remarketing, Facebook Retargeting, Pixel and Adroll.
+The most popular remarketing apps in our sample were Google Remarketing, Facebook Retargeting, Pixel and Adroll.

 2. Mid-funnel: Email Marketing

 Email Marketing helps convert visitors into leads by exchanging email addresses for the promise of sending them promotions or content.